maltez/react_native/HomeWork/HomeWork.md

 - After last request obtain results and push them to 3 different request and get the fastest response.

 # Homework 4
-Create singletone based on generator.
+- Create singletone based on generator.
 Generator returns random n niumbers.
 Numbers must be integers.
-Create proxy object that will be validate User class input.
+- Create proxy object that will be validate User class input.
 Age - is integer, in range 0 - 100.
 Name is the string.
 Min length 3 max length 50.
 Proxy should add full name field that would be concatination of First nad last name.

+# Homework 5
+- Create site used jQuery.Site one form with jQuery validation(email, phone number).
+- Site should be bundled by webpack.
+You have to set version (increment) of bundle.
+Include all scripts not by the hands.
+All scripts should by minifiing and uglify.
+Sours maps should be included.